 Doubt starts out so small and insignificant that it’s laughable.
 Then you think about it (just a bit) and colour in some parts with your imagination.
 This makes it more realistic.
 Feed it with some fear.

 Your mind goes haywire with:

-There is nothing wrong with weighing up the odds or preparing for an unforeseen circumstance but to let doubts have free reign is suicide.
+There’s nothing wrong with weighing up the odds or preparing for unforeseen circumstances, but to let doubts have free reign is suicide.

 The enemy of doubt is knowledge.

 - Do all that you can to ensure you know what obstacles and challenges lie ahead of your decision.